gsi-ee/go4/Go4ExampleMesh/Readme.md

 is not delivered here, but can be created according to the hints given in package Go4UserGUI.

-C) Usage of the example:
+## Usage of the example:

 One way to test the example could look like this:

-1) Enable the first unpack step, disable the rest of the mesh.
+1. Enable the first unpack step, disable the rest of the mesh.
    Use TGo4MbsRandom as event source for the Unpack and fill the output event TMeshRawEvent into a root tree (switch on TGo4FileStore of unpack step).
 Do this until a reasonable number of events is processed.

-2) Disable the unpack step, enable one or more of the subsequent execution steps.
+2. Disable the unpack step, enable one or more of the subsequent execution steps.
 The input for the first 3 provider steps should be the root file that was produced in 1).
 Note that the first providers could also read their subevents from different files.
    Eventually, produce further output trees from the execution steps.

-3) Change the setup in a way that only one branch of the mesh is processed, e.g. only Exec3 and Final.
+3. Change the setup in a way that only one branch of the mesh is processed, e.g. only Exec3 and Final.

-4) Change the setup in a way that only a certain generation of events is processed, e.g. only Exec1, Exec2, and Exec3, writing output files of their results.
+4. Change the setup in a way that only a certain generation of events is processed, e.g. only Exec1, Exec2, and Exec3, writing output files of their results.
 Alternatively, let only Exec12 and Final work, reading their provider inputs from these output files.

-5) Change the example code and recompile to add another execution branch, e.g. with new steps for InputProvider4, Exec4, OutputProvider4, and collect the results in the existing final step.
+5. Change the example code and recompile to add another execution branch, e.g. with new steps for InputProvider4, Exec4, OutputProvider4, and collect the results in the existing final step.
 New classes TMeshB4InputEvent, TMeshB4AnlProc, and TMeshB4OutputEvent should be defined for this (these can be derived from the corresponding classes as existing for the Exec3 branch)

-6) Create a new mesh analysis from this template that matches your analysis structure...
+6. Create a new mesh analysis from this template that matches your analysis structure...

-__________________________
 J. Adamczewski 12-Jan-2005